Sous-Chefs-Boneyard/website/content/docs/cookbook-support.md

 Cookbook support is a complicated subject based on many variables, however this document should outline expectations in our cookbooks

-## Semvar
+## Semver

-We follow semvar, this is never optional to our cookbooks, and allows you, our consumers, to understand the change we are making and the potential impact on your environment.
+We follow semver, this is never optional to our cookbooks, and allows you, our consumers, to understand the change we are making and the potential impact on your environment.

 ## Cookbook Support